kfigiela/distributed-process-test-task/README.md

 Another concern is receiver message buffer.
 Receiver maintains a buffer of incoming messages represented as a set.
 To make it possible to have really long runs of the program, I implement special algorithm to precompute result on the fly.

 For each known node, I compute maximum timestamp of continuous messages (means no message between was lost).
 Then I compute minimum of those (t_min).
 Since for all other nodes I have messages with newer timestamp, no messages from them will happen before t_min and I can safely compute partial result for all messages before it.
-Precomputing of results happen when the buffer size exceeds threshold value.
+Precomputing of results happen when the buffer size exceeds threshold value and is only performed if we got messages from all known peers.
 The drawback of this solution is that after precomputing result it is impossible to retransmit messages which are no longer in message buffer.

 This safe algorithm does not help if some nodes die and the buffer starts growing, since t_min will not be raising.
 In such case, there is another threshold and if it’s exceeded, I force precomputation of partial result for half that threshold.
 If missing messages are delivered after result is precomputed they are discarded.
+As we don't know number of peers in network upfront, this may happen when one of nodes connects late.

 ## Random numbers